PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-10 00:55:42
+Last updated: 2024-04-10 00:56:15
-Random Quote: Dad, you can be in all of the fights that you want, but don't get hurt too bad. - Seong Gi-hun
+Random Quote: The beauty of a moment, is that it's fleeting. - Ted Mosby